 The following is the main text of the PDF above:

-Use this list to build a basic collection of the discourses of Gotama Buddha that is readable, accurate, and nearly complete.
+Use this list to build a basic collection of the discourses of Gotama Buddha that is very accurate and written in clear English.
 The following is a good foundation for a sutta library; other translations may be obtained later as interest grows.
-For other reliable translations, visit the Canonical Collections for Practice page.
+For other reliable translations, visit the Canonical Collections for Practice page at ReadingFaithfully.org.
 Paperback editions are listed when available.
 See the second page for useful anthologies and book sources.
 Those books marked with a * can be given priority for people just starting to read the suttas.

 These are books of suttas grouped in the ancient categories.
 Unless otherwise indicated, they are complete translations.

-- * The Middle Length Discourses of the Buddha: A Translation of the Majjhima Nikaya, by Bhikkhu Ñāṇamoli, edited by Bhikkhu Bodhi (Wisdom Publications, ISBN-13: 978-0861710720)
+- * The Middle Length Discourses of the Buddha: A Translation of the Majjhima Nikaya, by Bhikkhu Ñāṇamoli, edited by Bhikkhu Bodhi (Wisdom Publications, ISBN: 978-0861710720)

 - * The Dhammapada: The Buddha’s Path of Wisdom, by Acharya Buddharakkhita (BPS, BP203S)

-- Jataka Tales of the Buddha: An Anthology (three volume set) by Ken and Visakha Kawasaki (BPS, BP 622S / BP 623S / BP 624S) This is a collection of the commentarial stories without the canonical verses.
+- Jataka Tales of the Buddha: An Anthology (three volume set) by Ken and Visakha Kawasaki (BPS, BP 622S / BP 623S / BP 624S) This is a collection of the commentarial stories with the verses included in the prose narration.
+It is a selection of the most important stories.

 These are book that contain selections of suttas based on a particular topic.
 Anthologies are an excellent way to begin reading suttas.

-- * Merit, Into the Stream, A Mediator’s Tools, Beyond Coping, A Burden Off the Mind, Mindful of the Body, Recognizing the Dhamma,all translated by Ajahn Ṭhanissaro (Metta Forest Monastery, free) Metta Forest Monastery also distributes Ajahn’s The Dhammapada.
+- Handful of Leaves Volumes 1–4 (an anthology of the suttas), Dhammapada, Itivuttaka, Merit, Into the Stream, A Mediator’s Tools, Beyond Coping, A Burden Off the Mind, Mindful of the Body, Recognizing the Dhamma.
+All translated by Ajahn Ṭhanissaro (Metta Forest Monastery, free)

 - The Life of the Buddha: According to the Pali Canon, by Nyanamoli Thera (BPS, BP 101S)